lambjames18/lambjames18/README.md

 I’m a graduate student at the University of California, Santa Barbara in the Materials department.

-I'm currently expanding my coding knowledge in data sceince and automated controls applications for metal 3D printing.
+I'm currently expanding my coding knowledge in data science, automated controls applications for metal 3D printing, and machine learning.

 To reach me, please email *jlamb@ucsb.edu*